-Moonstone Gemstone Information and Education
+Moonstone Gemstone Information

 Moonstone - History and Introduction

 Moonstone is the most well-known gemstone variety of orthoclase feldspar, a potassium aluminum silicate.
 It is a transparent to opaque oligoclase, a variety of plagioclase albite and sheet mica.
 Moonstone is known to exhibit a distinct sheen under certain lighting conditions, and it is the sheen which renders moonstone one of the most remarkable gemstones available today.
-In fact, its name is owed to the almost magical, bluish white shimmer it exhibits, which closely resembles that of moonshine.
+In fact, its name is owed to the almost magical, bluish white shimmer it exhibits, which closely resembles that of the moon.
 Gemologists refer to the shimmering phenomena as 'adularesence'.

 The optical effect of adularesence is a result of moonstone's unique structural pattern.
-Tiny inclusions of albite, a sodium aluminum silicate, intermixed with host rock layers of orthoclase, a potassium aluminum silicate.
-The alternating layers of different feldspars form a lamellar (scaled) structure which causes an interference of light as it enters the stone.
+Tiny inclusions of albite, a sodium aluminum silicate are intermixed with host rock layers of orthoclase, a potassium aluminum silicate.
+The alternating layers of different feldspars form a lamellar (scaly) structure which causes the interference of light as it enters the stone.
 Thin layers of alternating silicates tend to refract more attractive and colorful sheens, whereas thick layers of silicates produce less attractive, white to colorless sheens.
 As light enters the stone, it is refracted and scattered, producing an extremely unique and attractive play of both color and light.
 With moonstone, the aura of light actually appears to glow from deep within the surface of the stone.

 Moonstone can be identified by the presence of adularesence.
-Other gems with similar appearance do not have the phenomenal presence of adularesence which makes identification of moonstone fairly easy.
+Other gems with a similar appearance do not have the phenomenal presence of adularesence which makes identification of moonstone fairly easy.
 Moonstone is a potassium aluminum silicate and can be easily identified by composition.
 Many similar materials, such as labradorite, are actually plagioclase feldspar, whereas moonstone is by composition a potassium feldspar.
 Testing for hardness is often one of the easiest methods for distinguishing moonstone from other materials.
 Other similar gems, such as opal, chalcedony or ammolite, are significantly harder or softer than moonstone.
 Top quality moonstone can show an incredible "three-dimensional" depth of color, which no other gemstone can replicate, making moonstone almost unmistakable.